-Wonder what the rave is about with these red pills?
-They’re a no-fuss, flavorless way to eat liver!
-Easy as taking a multi-vitamin; hardest part is just getting in the kitchen to make them.
-See here for how my family eats liver.
+Raw liver pills are a no-fuss, flavorless way to eat liver and easy as taking a multi-vitamin.
+The hardest part is sourcing pastured beef liver and two, getting in kitchen to make them!
+See here how my family eats liver.

 Raw Liver Pills